atchaya436/CyberBullying-Detection-using-Machine-Learning/README.md

 # 🛡️ Cyberbullying Detection using Machine Learning

-A **Machine Learning Application** that detects toxic language and cyberbullying in real-time.
-The system uses a trained Logistic Regression model served via a **FastAPI** backend and is accessible through a **Telegram Bot** interface hosted on the cloud.
+An end-to-end **Machine Learning NLP Project** that identifies toxic behavior and cyberbullying in text messages.
+The model is trained on social media data and deployed via a FastAPI backend to moderate conversations in real-time on Telegram.

-[Image of machine learning classification workflow]

 ## 🚀 Project Overview